The page has been translated by Gen AI.

 1. On the Tool Details page, click the Basic Information tab.

-3. Modify the necessary information and click the Save button.
+3. After editing the required information, click the Save button.

 Managing Global Tools